 Although wolves and coyotes are both members of the Canidae family, they are very different.
 Wolves are much larger than coyotes, with some wolves being three times as heavy as a coyote.
 This size difference also plays a part in the difference between a coyote’s howl and the deeper wolf howl.

 Do Wolves Howl At The Moon?

 Wolves appear to be howling at the moon, but they aren’t.
-They lift their nose and mouths upwards because by howling at the sky, the sound will travel further.
+They lift their nose and mouths upwards because the sound will travel further by howling at the sky.
 Other wolves will hear the howl much better when the howl is projected towards the sky.

 Wolves were once thought to howl at the sight of the moon, especially if it was a full moon.
 This is now largely believed to be false.
 However, wolves look like they are howling at the moon as they raise their nose and mouths skyward.